Meaning of Life

-Thus, the question of IDT and wonders is not fully resolved but we generally remain with a view of the world without IDT and an open opinion about wonders!
+Thus, the question of IDT and wonders is not fully resolved (how would our religion then be, if we accept IDT?) but we generally remain with a view of the world without IDT and an open opinion about wonders!

 However, we always urgently pray for divine interference against the most cruel threats!

 2.1.
 What does evolution actually bring to the world?

 We do not know how many universes already occurred or existed before or alongside ours.

 If they started and, subsequently, also changed size, form or content, then they had an evolution, too.